 Keyword searching is generally what you use when you are first beginning a search.
 Try to break down your topic or research question into the overall main ideas; these main ideas become simple keywords which you may use to search a Library database.
 It's useful to keep a when you are researching a topic.
 This will help you remember the words you have already tried searching, the combinations you have used, and any new words you noticed in search results that you want to try in your searches later.

-Watch these short videos to help you improve your search skills:
+Watch this short video to help you improve your search skills:

 Many journal articles are now freely available online as they have been published "open access" in addition to their publication in a subscription journal.